alfredprof3/Docs/Xterm.md

-1Terminal emulator for the X window system.
+Is a Terminal emulator for the X window system.

 ---